jlpteaching/ECS201A/hw1/hw1.rst

 Complete the following for extra credit.
 This involves some digging into gem5 on your own.
-There is (currently) no simple tutorial to walk through to accomplish this, thus it's extra credit.
+There isn't (currently) a simple tutorial in the book to walk through how to accomplish this, thus it's extra credit.

 gem5 has support for annotating your binary with special "region of interest" (ROI) magic instructions.
 See the folders ``gem5/util/m5`` and ``gem5/include/gem5`` in the gem5 repository for more information.